rmrf-run/puppet-graylogcollectorsidecar/README.md

 [collector sidecar documentation](https://github.com/Graylog2/collector-sidecar/tree/cc9ce41be9bd571ddb3517533aca1026e7cdd298#configuration)
  can be specified.

+The node_id will be set to the local hostname, if not specified.

 ## Limitations

 This module uses the githubreleases module to download the graylog distribution package